-Beth Wallace, a registered dietitian at the Children's Hospital of Philadelphia, has more than six years of experience in providing nutrition care for children and adolescents.
+Beth Wallace Smith, a registered dietitian at the Children's Hospital of Philadelphia, has more than six years of experience in providing nutrition care for children and adolescents.
 She earned her degree in dietetics from the University of Connecticut, and is completing a masters degree in communications from Johns Hopkins University.
 She has worked as a nutrition expert with Parenting magazine, Girl’s Life, Disney Radio, and Eat This Not That!
 For Kids! as a nutrition consultant.
 She is originally from upstate New York, but fell in love with Philadelphia and quickly made it her home.

 Flaura Koplin Winston, MD, PhD is the scientific director of the Children’s Hospital of Philadelphia’s Center for Injury Research and Prevention.
 She is a board-certified pediatrician, a doctorally-trained engineer and a public health researcher who conducts research at the interface of child and adolescent health, injury, engineering and behavioral science.
 Dr. Winston’s work is published in peer-reviewed journals and conference proceedings and focuses on the area of traffic injury.
 Her research to action to impact approach and pragmatic rigor has led to patents and a focus on evidence-based mobile health (mHealth) for better health.
 She is a professor of pediatrics at the University of Pennsylvania in Philadelphia and serves as the Scientific Director of the Center for Injury Research and Prevention at The Children’s Hospital of Philadelphia, Director of the Center for Child Injury Prevention Studies (CChIPS), a National Science Foundation Industry/University Cooperative Research Center, and Director of a National Science Foundation Research Experience for Undergraduates site.